Diego Ramirez (artist): Career

 In 2018, he screened a selection of his video works in a partnership between ACCA and Australian Centre for the Moving Image, as part of their ART+FILM program curated by Anabelle Lacroix.
 He has shown in Australia at Gertrude Glasshouse, Westspace, Blakdot and internationally at Deslave (Mexico), Human Resources (US), Torrance Art Museum (US), Art Central (HK), and Careof (IT).
 Ramírez has written locally for Art Gallery of Western Australia, Art and Australia, Disclaimer, MEMO, un Projects and internationally with NECSUS (NL) and BLUE journal (US x FR).

-He writes cultural commentary in the area of creative non-fiction, often using a performative voice inspired by the comedic traits of the anti-hero.
+He writes cultural commentary in the area of creative nonfiction, often using a performative voice inspired by the comedic traits of the antihero.

 Ramirez is represented in Melbourne by [MARS] Gallery.